 Cantrell is the co-author of two books that focus on digital representation techniques specific to the profession of landscape architecture.
 The first book, Digital Drawing for Landscape Architecture, connects traditional analog techniques and methods of representation to similar digital methodologies.
 Digital Drawing for Landscape Architecture won a 2012 ASLA Award of Excellence and has become a standard text for many landscape architecture programs as well as professional reference that is currently being published in its second edition.
 The second book, Modeling the Environment, explores an approach to digital modeling that is specific to environmental design and landscape architecture.
 The methodologies highlighted in the book foreground environment, topography, and temporal processes through the lens of the digital composite.

 Addressing the synthesis of computation and ecology, Cantrell develops and designs devices and infrastructures that create complex interrelationships between maintenance, evolved processes, and environmental response.
 This approach specifically addresses the interface between old modes of representation and direct connections to ecological processes.
-In collaboration with co-author Justine Holzman, Cantrell published Responsive Landscapes by Routledge in the Fall of 2015.
+In collaboration with co-author Justine Holzman, Cantrell published Responsive Landscapes by Routledge in the Fall of 2015 entitled.
 Responsive Landscapes highlights a range of case studies in architecture, landscape architecture, computer science, and art that employ responsive technologies as mediators of landscape processes.